AMCLab/Synthetic-data---Generator-and-results/README.md

 - The result plots are available in ```reproduce_results_lacey_carbon/figures``` and ```reproduce_results_amorphous_carbon/figures```.

 - All individual Python scripts are available at ```reproduce_results_lacey_carbon``` and ```reproduce_results_amorphous_carbon```, with the ordering in which they should be run detailed in shell scripts in both folders.

+## Running Code - SYNTHETIC DATA GENERATION

+- Run the ```generate_data.py``` script to reproduce the synthetic data generated for the paper.
+Further instructions on usage can be found as docstrings in the script itself.

+- Experiment and augment with synthetic data parameters for your own use case using the ```synthetic_data_experimentation.py``` script.